antataiv/SoftUni/README.md

-Contains the homeworks from the Software University
+Contains some homeworks from the Software University.